 File an Insurance Claim

 Filing an insurance claim is the final step when it comes to what to do after a car accident.
+In Ohio, for example, you have two years to file a lawsuit.
 This process should be started as soon as possible to ensure that the claim is resolved rapidly and that you’re able to repair your car without major delays.
 When speaking with the insurance agent, give them all of the data you recorded in the immediate aftermath of the accident, no matter if you were at fault or not.

 Before advancing to the next sections of the article, keep in mind that post-accident steps tend to vary depending on whether the accident led to material damages only or to injury or death.
 The steps also vary based on who was at fault.